inet-framework/inet-showcases/visualizer/radiomediumactivity/doc/index.rst

 the transmission correctly.
 (The signal arrival icons are placed above nodes when there is a signal present at the location of the node.
 It does not imply that the signal is receivable or that the node attempts reception.
-Basically the icon is displayed above all nodes that use the same radio medium module.)
+Basically, the icon is displayed above all nodes that use the same radio medium module.)

 (The :ned:`RadioVisualizer` module can be used for displaying radio states,